emeth-/invasion-of-meridell/README.md

 # invasion-of-meridell
 clone of neopet's old game that they removed, rewritten

+Next steps...
+- create_enemies and create_team need to generate an array of stats that is sent to frontend in ADDITION to placing them on the board.
+Then tie the stats into the interface on the right.

 Rewrite strategy...
 Maybe write it in PHP, as an example of a super simple script BETTER YET - rewrite it in jquery + html, using html as the database as an example, super simple